When is Ratched's Netflix release date? Latest news on Cuckoo's Nest prequel

 “At the centre of Ratched is a woman, played by Sarah Paulson, who is as much of an anti-heroine as a heroine.
 We love her and we embrace her in the story.
 And, much to our shock and horror, we empathise with her.
 It’s fantastic.”

+Paulson has expressed interest in returning for multiple seasons of Ratched, although that will rely on how the series is received by Netflix subscribers in the coming weeks.

-Here’s everything you need to know about Ryan Murphy’s Ratched on Netflix.
+Here’s everything you need to know about the new series, streaming on Netflix now.

 When is Ratched released on Netflix?

-CONFIRMED: Ratched will be available to stream on Netflix from Friday 18th September 2020.
+Ratched was made available to stream on Netflix on Friday 18th September 2020.

 If you’re wondering whether or not to watch, check out our Ratched review.